Nicolae Crevedia: Early life

-Crevedia followed up with humorous, satirical prose volumes: Bacalaureatul lui Puiu ("Puiu's Baccalaureate", 1933), Dragoste cu termen redus ("Short-term Love", 1934); together with Al. С. Calotescu-Neicu, he published Antologia epigramei românești ("An Anthology of Romanian Epigrams", 1933).
-He won the Romanian Writers' Society prize in 1934 and enjoyed commercial success, but was soon after accused of plagiarism by his Calendarul colleague Pan M. Vizirescu and by the epigrammatist Paul I. Papadopol.
-One of the accusations referred to Crevedia's translation of a Bulgarian poem, which appeared in both Viața Literară and Frize.
+Crevedia followed up with books of humorous prose: Bacalaureatul lui Puiu ("Puiu's Baccalaureate", 1933) was followed by a complete edition of Dragoste cu termen redus (1934); together with Al. C. Calotescu-Neicu, he published Antologia epigramei românești ("An Anthology of Romanian Epigrams", 1933).
+Crevedia won the Romanian Writers' Society prize in 1934 and enjoyed commercial success, but was soon after accused of plagiarism by his Calendarul colleague Pan M. Vizirescu and by the epigrammatist Paul I. Papadopol.
+One of the accusations referred to Crevedia's translation of a Bulgarian poem by Nikolay Rainov, which appeared as such in both Viața Literară and Frize.
 The piece was later exposed as nearly identical to one of Crevedia's own works; when asked to justify himself, he noted that both poems were his own, and that he had presented one as a translation piece so as to ensure that I. Valerian would publish it.
+His account was verified by literary historian Mihail Straje, who reports "Rainov" as Crevedia's quasi-pseudonym.

 Iron Guard sympathizer

-This period also brought him and Crainic into contact with the radically antisemitic Iron Guard.
+This period also brought Crevedia and Crainic into contact with the radically antisemitic Iron Guard.
 In December 1933, Crevedia was one of the intellectuals who protested in Axa magazine against the government's decision to ban the Guard.
 During 1935, he was present at Maglavit, one of several Guard sympathizers claiming to have witnessed the religious miracles performed by shepherd Petrache Lupu.
-In Porunca Vremii, he claimed that Lupu had cured his own uncontrollable blinking.
-He penned panegyrics to the Guard's Captain Corneliu Zelea Codreanu, an "extraordinary organizer" and "profound thinker who reflects on the current issues facing our nation."
+In Porunca Vremii, he recounted that Lupu had cured his own uncontrollable blinking.
+According to Munteanu, his "lengthy reportage pieces" about Lupu were overall critical, "generally unmasking priestly involvement in expanding that state of ignorance and confusion".
+Crevedia also penned panegyrics to the Guard's Captain Corneliu Zelea Codreanu, an "extraordinary organizer" and "profound thinker who reflects on the current issues facing our nation."
 In his words, Codreanu, an example of "virility, faith, and sacrifice, [had] managed to make us believe that this Nation has not disappeared."
 He alternated this cult with that of King Carol II and his "Prince Charming" son, Michael I. Nonetheless, Vizirescu accused him of being a disloyal "servant" of Crainic and an inconsistent, corrupt, ally of the Iron Guard.
 Reportedly, Crevedia complained to his peers that Crainic was exploiting him.